huggingface/hub-docs/docs/hub/repositories-pull-requests-discussions.md

 ## List

+By going to the community tab in any repository, you can see all Discussions and Pull requests.
+You can also filter to only see the ones that are open.

+[TODO: Update images]

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/discussions-list.png"/>
 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/discussions-list-dark.png"/>
 </div>

 ## View

+The Discussion page allows you to see the comments from different users.
+If it's a Pull Request, you can see all the changes by going to the Files changed tab.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/discussions-view.png"/>